-Wherever you decide to do the euthanasia, Dr. Ullrich will lay out a blanket and/or an absorbent pad underneath where your pet will lay.
-If needed, Dr. Ullrich will wear a headlamp that provides extra light to access the vein.
-Your pet will be given a sedative which may be administered subcutaneously (under the skin), or in the abdomen for cats and small dogs.
+Wherever you decide to do the euthanasia, Dr. Ullrich will lay out an absorbent pad underneath where your pet will lay.
+Your pet will be given a sedative which will be administered subcutaneously (under the skin).
 This will allow your pet to relax and be calm during the process.
 The sedative will take 5-10 minutes to reach full effect.
 Some people prefer to use this time petting, loving, and saying goodbye to their pet.
 Others will read poems or letters.
 Others desire to sit quietly.
 It is completely up to you how you will use this time.

 When you are ready, Dr. Ullrich will prepare to administer the final injection.
-First she will apply a tourniquet followed by shaving some hair from the leg.
+She will clip some hair over the vein on the leg & apply a tourniquet.
 The injection will be given intravenously.
-Your pet will peacefully pass within minutes of receiving the final injection.
+Your pet will pass peacefully.
 At this time, Dr. Ullrich will listen with a stethoscope to ensure your pet has passed.
-Then, she will gather her things and take them out to her van allowing you some time alone with your pet.
+Then, she will gather her things & take them to her car - allowing you some time alone with your pet.
 When Dr. Ullrich returns, she will bring a stretcher to carry your pet to her vehicle (if your pet is small, Dr. Ullrich will carry your pet out in a blanket) .

 After Your Pet has Passed

-Depending on the size of your pet, Dr. Ullrich may ask for help lifting your pet onto her soft stretcher.
-Your pet will be respectfully placed in a blue care bag.
-Your pet will then be taken to Dr. Ullrich’s car.
+Depending on the size of your pet, Dr. Ullrich may ask for help lifting your pet onto her stretcher.
+Your pet will be respectfully carried to Dr. Ullrich’s car.
 You are welcome to come out to the car with your pet.
-Once your pet is loaded into the car, you will be able to say a final goodbye before she leaves.
+Once your pet is placed in the car, you will be able to say a final goodbye before she leaves.
 Dr. Ullrich will transport your pet to Heart’s Companion for cremation services.
 Heart’s Companion will call you as soon as your pet arrives so you know your pet arrived safely.

 If Heart's Companion is Performing Your Cremation